Creating import report definitions for line items

-Line Item Report Definitions provide the framework for populating Lawson data in a file that you can import from the Pillar application's budget report.
-When you create a Line Item Report Definition, you identify the data that you want to import.
+Report definitions for line items provide the framework for populating Lawson data in a file that you can import from the Pillar application's budget report.
+When you create a report definition for a line item, you identify the data that you can import.
 You can create multiple import report definitions within a given budget.
-Use this procedure to create a budget line item import report definition:

 1. From Budget Architect (EB10.1), select the budget name.